Open-EXG/EMGFlow/README.md

 To assess synthetic EMG quality from multiple perspectives, the paper evaluates generated samples under:

-- **Fidelity metrics**, including feature-based quality indicators such as FID, IS, and CAS
+- **Fidelity metrics**, including feature-based quality indicators such as FID, IS, 和 CAS
 - **TSTR (Train on Synthetic, Test on Real)** to measure standalone utility of synthetic data
 - **Augmentation experiments** to measure how generated samples improve real-data training
 - **Guidance and solver analyses** to study controllability and efficiency trade-offs

-## TODO

-- Release a cleaner **experiment framework** for training and evaluation
-- Open-source the **fidelity evaluation package** used in the paper
-- Provide a finalized **requirements** file for reproducible setup

 ## Visualizations